Keladose/filesorter/README.md

+# Program Description
-This program simply uses system paths to sort files into directors through their file types.
+This program simply uses system paths to sort files into directories through their file types.